zdravkov/kendo-docs/api/wrappers/jsp/panelBar.md

 ### animation `boolean`

-A collection of visual animations used when Further configuration is available via [kendo:panelBar-animation](#kendo-panelBar-animation).
+A collection of visual animations used when PanelBar items are exapnd or collapsed through user interactions.
+Setting this option to false will disable all animations.
+Further configuration is available via [kendo:panelBar-animation](#kendo-panelBar-animation).

 #### Example
     <kendo:panelBar animation="animation">